 - tummy cramps

 Often confused with food allergies, coeliac disease is in fact a serious autoimmune disease.
-An autoimmune disease is when your body’s immune system attacks otherwise healthy body parts.
-Other examples include type 1 diabetes, thyroid disease and rheumatoid arthritis.
+An autoimmune disease is when your body’s immune system attacks otherwise healthy tissue in your body.
+Other examples include type 1 diabetes, thyroid disease (underactive or overactive) and rheumatoid arthritis.

 If you have coeliac disease, your immune system responds to gluten as if it’s a harmful substance.
 As a result, the walls of your small intestine become damaged and nutrients can’t be absorbed properly.
-Unfortunately there’s no cure for coeliac disease and eating even small amounts of gluten can lead to severe discomfort.
+Unfortunately, there’s no cure for coeliac disease and eating even small amounts of gluten can lead to severe discomfort.
 The only way to manage the condition is to avoid gluten completely.
 Thankfully, supermarkets and restaurants are much better at catering for this diet than they used to be.
 We even have some tips about gluten-free baking for coeliacs that you might be interested in.

 If you have a gluten intolerance, you may experience similar symptoms to coeliac disease when you eat gluten.
 But there’s no damage to your gut wall and nutrients can still be absorbed.
 This is sometimes referred to as non-coeliac gluten sensitivity and there’s no specific way of diagnosing this yet.